MoiColl/Tree_of_life_2020/Hand in 1/README.md

 # Hand in 1 - 5 datasets analysis (UNDER CONSTRUCTION)

-In this hand in you will analyse [5 datasets](handin1_dataset.zip) in order to build phylogenetic trees and answer some questions (below) for each data set.
-You must write a report answering the questions including the trees you build for each with the detailed information on how this tree was constructed (substitution model, alignment method, number of bootstraps...).
-This report must be uploaded in Blackboard in **PDF** format before **Friday 11:59 am**.
+In this hand in you will analyse [5 datasets](handin1_dataset.zip) using the phylogenetic concepts and tools you have learned during the last sessions.
+You must write a report answering some questions for each dataset (below) including the trees you build.
+Make sure to include detailed information on how the tree was produced (substitution model, alignment method, number of bootstraps...).
+This report must be uploaded in Blackboard in **PDF** format before **Friday 25th of September at 11:59 am**.

 Short description of the [5 datasets](handin1_dataset.zip):